303acido/Cmd-Scripts/README.md

-# Welcome to GitHub Desktop!

-Run the BAT-file as Administartor.
+Run the BAT-file as administrator.